-Breakfast eaters experience lower blood pressures than breakfast skippers.279 In planning breakfast, be warned of the "cereal killer".
-In laboratory animals, most processed breakfast cereals, dry or hot, have a hard time sustaining life and cause hypertension.280 Choose whole plant based unrefined foods for a healthy, blood pressure friendly breakfast.
-If you cannot, by looking at the breakfast food, determine its identity, such as "O"s or flakes which do not resemble their origin, don't put it in your mouth.
+Breakfast eaters experience lower blood pressures than breakfast skippers.
+In planning breakfast be warned of the "cereal killer".
+Most processed breakfast cereals (dry or hot) have a hard time sustaining life and cause hypertension in laboratory animals.
+Choose whole plant based unrefined foods for a healthy, blood pressure friendly breakfast.
+If you cannot, by looking at the breakfast food, determine its identity (such as "O"s or flakes which do not resemble their origin), don't put it in your mouth.
 It is much better to eat identifiable cereals such as granola, oatmeal, and other whole grain cereal foods.

-The reason why refining foods causes so much hypertension is that fiber and minerals are removed in the process.281 Fiber from grains has been shown to reduce the risk of hypertension by 40%.282 Vegetable fiber, 65 gm/day, can reduce your blood pressure by 12-14 points.283
+The reason why refining foods causes so much hypertension is that fiber and minerals are removed in the process.
+Fiber from grains has been shown to reduce the risk of hypertension by 40%.
+Vegetable fiber, 65 gm/day, can reduce your blood pressure by 12-14 points.

-Beans help lower blood pressure because they are low in sodium, have healthy fiber and contain the blood pressure lowering minerals potassium, magnesium, and calcium.284
+Beans help lower blood pressure because they are low in sodium, have healthy fiber and contain the blood pressure lowering minerals potassium, magnesium and calcium.

 Even nuts are beneficial.
-A daily serving of nuts can reduce the risk of hypertension by 18%.285 The preferred variety is raw with little or no salt.
-Even

-"soy nuts", a roasted soybean product, have been shown to positively impact blood pressure.286
+A daily serving of nuts can reduce the risk of hypertension by 18%.
+The preferred variety is raw or dry roasted with little or no salt.
+Even "soy nuts", a roasted soybean product, have been shown to positively impact blood pressure.

-One important antioxidant vitamin for addressing blood pressure is vitamin C. When blood levels are maintained from natural dietary sources, blood pressure drops,287 but not when blood levels attempted through artificial are (pill supplementation) sources.288 Diets high in this and other naturally occurring vitamins from fruit and vegetables lower blood pressure.289 One such diet is the Hawaiian diet.
-This diet is high in complex carbohydrate (77% of calories), low in fat (12% of calories), moderate in protein (11% of calories), and has been shown to have decreases in blood pressure by- as much as 10 points.290
+One important antioxidant vitamin for addressing blood pressure is vitamin C. When blood levels are maintained from natural dietary sources, blood pressure drops, but not when blood levels are attempted through artificial (pill supplementation) sources.
+Diets high in this and other naturally occurring vitamins from fruit and vegetables lower blood pressure.
+One such diet is the Hawaiian diet.
+This diet is high in complex carbohydrate (77% of calories), low in fat (12% of calories), moderate in protein (11% of calories), and has been shown decreases in blood pressure as much as 10 points.

-One research group, wanting to maximize dietary impact on blood pressure management, put their patients on a six-month 62% uncooked fresh fruit and vegetable diet.
-The result was an 8-pound weight loss and an 18 mm Hg blood pressure decrease.
+One research group, wanting to maximize dietary impact on blood pressure management, put their patients on a six month 62% uncooked, fresh fruit and vegetable diet.
+The result was an 8 pound weight loss and a 18 mm Hg blood pressure decrease.
 In passing, the researchers noted that 80% of those in this study who smoked or drank alcohol abstained spontaneously.
-They reported increased sensitivity to alcohol, cigarette smoke, chemical odors, and medications.
-Several also had nausea, vomiting, and malaise after typical restaurant or banquet dinners.291 What kind of diet are we talking about?
-The original diet!
-"And God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for meat." "and thou shalt eat the herb of the field;"292 "Grains, fruits, nuts, and vegetables constitute the diet chosen for us by our Creator.
+They reported increased sensitivity to alcohol, cigarette smoke, chemical odors, and medication.
+Several also had nausea, vomiting, and malaise after typical restaurant or banquet dinners.
+What kind of diet are we talking about?
+This is the original diet!
+"And God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for meat." "and thou shalt eat the herb of the field;"294 "Grains, fruits, nuts, and vegetables constitute the diet chosen for us by our Creator.
 These foods, prepared in as simple and natural a manner as possible, are the most healthful and nourishing.
-They impart a strength, a power of endurance, and a vigor of intellect that are not afforded by a more complex and stimulating diet."293
+They impart a strength, a power of endurance, and a vigor of intellect that are not afforded by a more complex and stimulating diet."295